erfianugrah/video-resizer/LOGGING-REFACTOR.md

 ## Overview
 This document outlines a comprehensive strategy for implementing an advanced logging system using Pino and a centralized response handling mechanism for the Video Resizer service.

+## Implementation Status - March 2025

+### Completed Work
+- ✅ Core logging architecture implemented with Pino
+- ✅ RequestContext with breadcrumbs system
+- ✅ ResponseBuilder for centralized header management
+- ✅ Legacy adapter pattern for backward compatibility
+- ✅ Debug mode with detailed diagnostics

+### Upcoming Tasks
+- ✅ Migration of remaining services to use the new logging system
+- ✅ Cleanup of console.log statements
+- ✅ Enhanced visual formatting for logs

 ## Problem Statement
 The current implementation has several limitations: